ch-stark/rhacm-workshop/07.Ansible-AutomationPlatform-Integration/README.md

 Wed Sep 29 17:21:49 UTC 2021 Ansible Job was triggered by mariadb as posthook in clusters ['local-cluster'].
 ```

-## Ansible Tower Governance Integration
+## Ansible Automation Platform Governance Integration

-In this section, you will configure Ansible Tower Jobs to run as a violation is initiated in one of your policies.
+In this section, you will configure Ansible Automation Platform Jobs to run as a violation is initiated in one of your policies.

 ### Setting up Authentication

-In order to allow RHACM to access Ansible Tower you must set up a **Namespace scoped** secret for RHACM to use.
-A secret must be created for each namespace that interacts with Ansible Tower.
+In order to allow RHACM to access Ansible Automation Platform you must set up a **Namespace scoped** secret for RHACM to use.
+A secret must be created for each namespace that interacts with Ansible Automation Platform.
 Therefore, you must create the secret in the namespace that contains the policies as well.

 Before creating the secret itself, make sure the namespace that populates the secret exists by running the next command -